kevinselwyn/nessemble/docs/pages/registry.md

 # Registry

-Registries have no preferred language but must contain the following endpoints to be valid.
+Registry servers have no preferred language but must contain the following endpoints to be valid.

 The default registry URL is `http://localhost:8000`.